soul4rent/AWBW-Map-Checklist/Standard Map Checklist.md

 - Are there cheese strategies that cause massive FTA (EX: Day 3 recon)

 ## Standard A Rank Map Checklist
 Note: This is where map ranking becomes a lot more difficult and subjective to rank.
-Interesting B rank maps are often picked for tournaments, and if people like them, they are promoted to A rank and vice versa.
+Interesting B rank maps are often picked for tournaments, and if people like them, they are promoted to A rank.
+Additionally, it is very possible for an A rank candidate map to be demoted upon finding major issues such as stalling.

 - In general, are tanks or very important vehicles unable to park on very defensive terrain at full movement, causing stalls?
 - Are there enough non-obvious choices for players to make throughout the map?